 Additional Information

-Level of Instruction: Basic
+Level of Instruction: Intermediate

-Intended Audience: Medical laboratory scientists and medical laboratory technicians seeking review, cross-training, or continuing education opportunities.
-This course is also appropriate for medical laboratory science students, medical students, and pathology residents.
+Intended Audience: Medical laboratory scientists, medical laboratory technicians, laboratory supervisors, and laboratory managers.
+This course is also appropriate for MLS and MLT students and pathology residents.

-Author Information: Jack A. Maggiore, PhD, MT(ASCP) serves as the Assistant Laboratory Director of Chemistry and is Head of Research and Development at Doctor's Data, Inc. in Saint Charles, Illinois.
+Author Information: Jack A. Maggiore, PhD, MLS(ASCP) serves as the Assistant Laboratory Director of Chemistry and is Head of Research and Development at Doctor's Data, Inc. in Saint Charles, Illinois.
 Dr. Maggiore is a medical technologist, certified by the ASCP, with a Master of Science in Clinical Chemistry and a Doctorate in Pathology from the University of Illinois.
 His expertise includes clinical instrumentation, method development and validation, quality assurance, medical device clinical trials, and scientific regulatory affairs.
-His clinical research interests include development of novel biomarkers for chronic diseases using blood spots and other non-conventional samples.
+His clinical research interests include the development of novel biomarkers for chronic diseases using blood spots and other non-conventional samples.
 Dr. Maggiore holds several medical device patents, has authored more than fifty peer-reviewed and invited publications and textbook chapters, and has presented his research findings at international scientific society meetings.
 Dr. Maggiore's mission is to work with health care professionals to empower consumers to take a more active role in their health maintenance.

-Reviewer Information: Roger Beckering, M.Ed., BA (Chemistry), MLT(ASCP) has been an educator of medical laboratory sciences for over 25 years.
+Roger Beckering, M.Ed., MLT(ASCP) has been an educator of medical laboratory sciences for over 25 years.
 He started as an instructor at the Medical Institute of Minnesota (MIM), later known as Argosy University.
 At Argosy, Roger held positions as Professor, Clinical Coordinator, and Program Director.
 In 2014, Roger moved to the Phoenix area where he works as a Professor and Administrator for MLT and MLS programs at Brookline College.

 Course Description: The material presented in this course is intended to explain the role of the laboratory in diagnosing thyroid conditions/diseases and in determining the effectiveness of thyroid treatment.
 The basic biochemistry of the thyroid hormones and the feedback mechanism between the thyroid and pituitary will be discussed, as well as thyroid disorders and the assays used to assess thyroid function.